 Who would have forgotten this legendary rivalry between boxing’s heavyweight icons, Muhammad Ali and Joe Frazier?
-The pair first faced each other in March 1971 in the first fight dubbed as the ”fight of the century” before that version of Floyd Mayweather Jr. and Manny Pacquaio in 2015.
-It was a big-time match between two undefeated fighters inside the Madison Square Garden.
+The pair first faced each other in March 1971 in the first fight dubbed as the ”fight of the century” before that version of Floyd Mayweather Jr. and Manny Pacquaio in 2015, which topped the all-time biggest boxing pay-per-view fight.
+It was a big-time match between two undefeated fighters inside Madison Square Garden.
 Frazier got away with the unanimous decision.

 In the rematch almost three years later, in January 1974 at the same venue in the Big Apple, Ali exacted a revenge win to equalize their head-to-head record at one apiece.
 Then, the rivalry was settled in a third bout in October 1975 and was known as the ”Thrilla in Manila.”
 The already exciting match further elevated its hype with the heavyweight title on the line.